biocompute-objects/bco-public-website/content/_index.md

 <br>
 </div>

-Use HIVE, the High-Performance Integrated Virtual Environment, on AWS.
+Access AWS HIVE, the High-Performance Integrated Virtual Environment, on AWS.
 HIVE is a cloud-based environment optimized for the storage and analysis of extra-large data, such as biomedical data, clinical data, next-generation sequencing (NGS) data, mass spectrometry files, confocal microscopy images, post-market surveillance data, medical recall data, and many others.

 </div>